QodotPlugin/qodotplugin.github.io/docs/entities/cfg.md

 | macOS | TrenchBroom.app/Contents/Resources |
 | Linux | <prefix>/share/trenchbroom, where <prefix> is the installation prefix. |

-If you don't have write access to your installation folder, you can also use the user data folder for your OS:
+If you can't write to your installation folder, you can also use the user data folder for your OS:

 | Platform | Location |
 | -------- | ---------|